up42/up42-py/docs/reference/catalogbase-reference.md

 The CatalogBase class is inherited by the [Tasking](tasking-reference.md) and [Catalog](catalog-reference.md) classes.

-To use these functions, first initialize the Tasking or Catalog class as follows:
+To use its functions, first initialize the Tasking or Catalog class as follows:

 ```python
 tasking = up42.initialize_tasking()